 On June 18, 2024, the Wharton Initiative on Financial Policy and Regulation and the International Monetary Fund co-hosted the Conference on Financial and Real Implications of Technologies, AI, and Cyber Risks at the IMF Headquarters in Washington D.C.

-This conference is dedicated to dissecting the influence of technological advancements, AI integration, and cyber vulnerabilities on the broader financial system.
-Discussions and presentations critically evaluated the financial and real implications of these technological interventions and explore policy measures apt for mitigating associated risks, thereby fostering a resilient financial and economic infrastructure.
+This conference explored the influence of technological advancements, AI integration, and cyber vulnerabilities on the broader financial system.
+Discussions and presentations critically evaluated the financial and real implications of these technological developments and considered policy measures for mitigating associated risks to foster a resilient financial and economic infrastructure.
 Scroll below to view photos from the conference featuring Wharton’s finance faculty.

 Winston Wei Dou, assistant professor of finance at Wharton, kicked off the conference’s first session with a presentation of his paper, “AI-Powered Trading, Algorithmic Collusion, and Price Efficiency,” co-authored with Professor Itay Goldstein.